The Ecuadorian Andean-Choco

 Characteristics of the Choco

 The biogeographical Choco region runs from Panama, Colombia’s Pacific Coast, and part of its Caribbean coast all the way to Ecuador’s own coast and the northernmost region found up in the Peruvian Andes.
-It covers an area of 187,400 km2 (72,355 mi2) and reaches altitudes as high as 5,000 metres above sea level here in Ecuador.
-Its landscapes vary from alluvial planes, to narrow valleys and steep mountainsides.
-It is considered one of the regions with the highest level f rainfall which, along with its tropical climate and isolation from the Amazon region, have contributed to making it one of the most diverse regions in the world.
+It covers 187,400 km2 (72,355 mi2) and reaches altitudes as high as 5,000 meters above sea level here in Ecuador.
+Its landscapes vary from alluvial planes to narrow valleys and steep mountainsides.
+It is considered one of the regions with the highest level of rainfall.
+Along with its tropical climate and isolation from the Amazon region, it has contributed to making it one of the most diverse regions in the world.
 Around 25% of its animal and plant species are endemic to the region.

 The Ecuadorian Andean-Choco

 The Andean-Choco territory in Ecuador has been declared a “Model Forest,” making it one of 28 places that fall under such a category in the entire world.
-To be considered a “Model Forest,” the area has to meet certain requirements such as: governance, association, activities, programs, sustainability, networking, and sharing of knowledge.
-The development of sustainable tourism proposals on the area where Mashpi Lodge is found were key in it being recognized as a “Model Forest.”
+To be considered a “Model Forest,” the area must meet certain requirements such as governance, association, activities, programs, sustainability, networking, and sharing of knowledge.
+The development of sustainable tourism proposals on the area where Mashpi Lodge is found was key in its being recognized as a “Model Forest.”
 Around 16,000 hectares of degraded forest have been recovered so far, and the efforts continue.

 What to see and how to see it

 Hidden in the inner-most area of the Reserve’s primary forest as one of its secret gems is Mashpi Lodge.
-A luxury hotel and member of the prestigious National Geographic Unique Lodges of the World.
-The strictest sustainable practices, along with a five-star hotel service, make this the most amazing experience you will have in the Andean-Choco.
+The strictest sustainable practices and five-star hotel service, make this the most amazing experience you will have in the Andean-Choco.
 A lush forest goes as far as the eyes can see, life is felt with every breath, and waterfalls rejuvenate both body and soul.
 Feeling the essence of our planet and its beauties will never be felt with so much intensity as it here in this 12,000 hectare Reserve, where hospitality and science go hand-in-hand.
 We won’t give away any more spoilers but rest assured – numerous surprises await!
 So allow yourself to follow your own curiosity and thirst for adventure, and get ready to have your jaw drop!